01-BLUELOTUS/Java-1BM22CS135/README.md

 <h3>Write a program which creates two threads, one thread displaying “BMS College of
 Engineering” once every ten seconds and another displaying “CSE” once every two seconds.</h3>
+<h1>LABORATORY PROGRAM-9</h1>
+<h3>Write a program that creates a user interface to perform integer divisions.
+The user
+enters two numbers in the text fields, Num1 and Num2.
+The division of Num1 and Num2 is displayed in the Result field when the Divide button is clicked.
+If Num1 or Num2 were not an integer, the program would throw a NumberFormatException.
+If Num2 were Zero, the program would throw an Arithmetic Exception Display the exception in a message dialog box. </h3>